tinymce/tinymce-docs/_includes/configuration/images-file-types.md

 {{site.requires_5_6v}}

+This option configures which image file formats are accepted by the editor.
+Changing this option will adjust the following editor behaviour:
+  - Which image file formats are allowed to be uploaded in the [Image]({{site.baseurl}}/plugins/opensource/image/) dialog.
-This option configures which image file formats will be recognized and placed in an `img` element by the [`smart_paste`](#smart_paste) functionality when content is pasted into the editor.
+  - Which image file formats are recognized and placed in an `img` element by the [Paste]({{site.baseurl}}/plugins/opensource/paste/) and [PowerPaste]({{site.baseurl}}/plugins/premium/powerpaste/) `smart_paste` functionality.

 **Type:** `String`